 Many believe that a trip to Tokyo Disney Resort is nothing more than a pipe dream.
 Sure, the photos look amazing and everyone raves about it, but traveling to Japan is far different from traveling within the United States.
 While that is true to a degree, some may be surprised at how attainable at trip to Tokyo Disney Resort (and Japan) is.
 For those who have decided to go on this amazing trip, or even for those that are simply thinking about it, we’ve created this guide to Tokyo Disney Resort.
 Our planning guide will include the best times to go to Tokyo Disney Resort, places to stay, where to get park tickets, FastPass and attraction guides, itineraries, dining tips and reviews, and more.
-This guide is in conjunction with our Disneyland and Disney World Trip Planning Guides.
+We also have trip planning guides to Disneyland and Disney World.

 As always, if there is something we didn’t cover or you have a question, then please leave a comment.
 On to the guide!